perfana/perfana-docs/docs/administration/administration.md

 ![Add Jira Instance](https://docs.perfana.io/docs/images/add-jira-instance.png)

-The next step is to click the `configure` link in the `Oauth configured` column:

-Follow the wizard steps and finish by adding the Jira oauth configuration to the `METEOR-SETTINGS` and restart Perfana.
+The next step is to click the `configure` link in the `Oauth configured` column.
+Follow the wizard steps and finish by adding the Jira oauth configuration to the `METEOR-SETTINGS` and restarting Perfana.

 ### Configure allowed issue types and priorities